NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/editing-and-formatting.md

 Copy this example to add a placeholder to your message template:

 {% include components/inset-text.html
-    text='Introduce bullet points with a lead-in line ending in a colon:

-((bullet points))

-Leave one empty line space before the next paragraph.
-To send the message, upload a list of recipient details.

-Your spreadsheet should include one column for each bullet point.
-The column names must match the placeholder in the template.

-Notify will fill in the placeholder with your bullet points.'
+text='<code>Introduce bullet points with a lead-in line ending in a colon:<br><br>((bullet points))<br><br>Leave one empty line space before the next paragraph.
+To send the message, upload a list of recipient details.<br><br>Your spreadsheet should include one column for each bullet point.
+The column names must match the placeholder in the template.<br><br>NHS Notify will fill in the placeholder with your bullet points.'
 %}

 There's more [guidance about bullet points on GOV.UK](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#bullet-points-steps).